 Literacy services include a variety of reading and writing programs.
 Some target emerging readers while others target school-aged children.
 Programs include assessment, individual and small group intervention.
 Intensive summer programs are available.

-Pastoral counseling clinicians provide quality outpatient mental health care and can also address matters of spiritual care in a non-sectarian way.
+Pastoral and mental health counseling clinicians provide quality outpatient mental health care and can also address matters of spiritual care in a non-sectarian way.
 You don't have to be of a specific faith or religious belief to take advantage of pastoral counseling services.

 Through assessments and therapy sessions psychology services can help people overcome their struggles with depression, anxiety, learning, and attention problems, as well as major life stress and conflicts, such as low self-esteem, divorce, bereavement, and family or career conflicts.
 Psychologists can also assess children and adults with learning difficulties or difficulties related to brain injury and brain disorders.